Mika56/CronBundle/README.md

 # ColourStream Cron Bundle

-This bundle provides a simple interface for registering repeated scheduled tasks within your application, including support for installs where the host does not allow for command-line access (TODO).
+This bundle provides a simple interface for registering repeated scheduled tasks within your application.

-This bundle is tested only against Symfony 2.1.
-It will likely work with Symfony 2.0, but YMMV
+This bundle is tested only against Symfony 2.5.

+## Requirements ##

+This bundle was made for Doctrine ODM.
+For Doctrine ORM, see [cordoval/CronBundle](https://github.com/cordoval/CronBundle)

 ## Installation